UTT-Connole/class-api-IT4200-2024-fall/README.md

 - <a name="AllFacts">**All Facts Endpoint**</a>
   - **Endpoint**: 'GET /allFacts'
   - **Description**: The All Facts endpoint is a consolidated endpoint of facts about various topics.
-Just going to the /allFacts endpoint will return a random fact from any category.
-But specifying a category (i.e random, tennis, swimming, basketball, popularity, studying or wrestling) will return a random fact about that category.
+Going to the /allFacts endpoint will show you which categories you can specify.
+Specifying a category (i.e random, tennis, swimming, basketball, popularity, studying or wrestling) will return a random fact about that category.
 EX: /allFacts?category=swimming 🌈🎾🏊🏀💅📚🤼.
 Add your own favorite facts/tips to the source code to see them on the endpoint! !NO Adult Content allowed!
   - **Test File**: test_allfacts.py

 - <a name="Animal">**Animal Endpoint**</a>